 During medieval times, it became common for the happy couple to exchange a kiss while leaning over a number of buns or cakes that were piled high on a table.
 Their ability to do so was considered a symbol of future prosperity.
 At some point an anonymous baker cleverly decided to amass the pile into one large cake, and the modern day wedding cake was born.

-As you may have guessed, Chinese weddings are loaded with ritual.
+Chinese weddings are loaded with ritual.
 In the 5th to 3rd centuries B.C., guides such as The Book of Etiquette and Ceremonial laid out the rites that were considered to be an essential part of any wedding.
 There were a number of rituals to follow, from the marriage proposal to the preparation of the bridal bed.
 On the wedding day itself, the bride underwent a special hairdressing ritual, bathing herself in scented water to get rid of any evil spirits.
 Three days after the ceremony, she returned home for a final visit with her family before beginning her married life.
 She brought several gifts, including a roasted pig, and often stayed for several days.

 Today, you can still find evidence of ancient traditions in contemporary Chinese